Expert Reviewed by: Amanda Guarniere, NP, Founder of the Resume RX

 Maybe you’ve gone through the steps to create a login, complete the application and upload your resume.
 Perhaps you didn’t realize at the time that you were entering your information into an applicant tracking system.

 Raise your hand if you never heard back from an employer after applying online.
-Raise your other hand if you received an automated response, “thanking” you for your interest, and never heard back!
+Raise your other hand if you received an automated response “thanking” you for your interest and never heard back!

 Now, keep in mind that it can be difficult to stand out when you are applying for a job online, especially when there is an ATS involved.
 As you consider your overall job search strategy, try to think of other ways that can increase your chances of getting a job.
-Don’t be afraid to ask your network connections for referrals and recommendations, or let friends and family know what type of position you are looking for, and where.
+Don’t be afraid to ask your network connections for referrals and recommendations, or let friends and family know what type of position you are looking for and where.
 While your resume is absolutely important, it isn’t the only tool that can lead to you getting a job.

-Part Four Choose A Nurse Resume Format
+Choose A Nurse Resume Format

 Prior to ever typing words onto your resume, it’s important to first decide on a resume format.
 There are three types of resume layouts.
 While we highly recommend the reverse-chronological layout for most nursing professionals, we’d encourage you to make the best choice for yourself.